Samsung Display begins LCD production in China

 Samsung Electronics, which owns 84.8 percent of unlisted Samsung Display, said on Friday it plans to invest further in its LCD manufacturing facility in Suzhou, near Shanghai, in the current quarter, as it prepares to increase output.

-BOE Technology is also planning to raise 46 billion yuan ($7.6 billion) to build panel production lines and increase its stake in its LCD venture BOE Display Technology. ($1 = 6.0820 Chinese yuan)
+BOE Technology is also planning to raise 46 billion yuan to build panel production lines and increase its stake in its LCD venture BOE Display Technology.

 (Reporting by Miyoung Kim; Editing by Richard Pullin)